The triangulated category of K-motives DK_(k): The triangulated category

 in which cones of the vertical arrows are in $\cc T$.
 Since $\cone(C_*(s))\cong C_*(\cone(s))=0$ in $\shnis\cc O$, we see that $C_*(s)$ is an isomorphism in $\shnis\cc O$.
 Therefore $C_*(N)\in D\cc O_-(k)$ and $\cone(u_N\circ s)\in\cc T_-$.
 By~\cite[9.1]{K96} $D\cc O_-(k)/\cc T_-$ is a full subcategory of $\shnis\cc O/\cc T$. \end{proof}

-Let $\cc O_{cor}$ be the Eilenberg--Mac~Lane spectral category associated with the ringoid $Cor$.
-If the field $k$ is perfect then~\cite{Voe} implies $\cc O_{cor}$ is a strict $V$-spectral category.
-Recall that the Voevodsky triangulated category of motives $DM_-^{eff}(k)$ is the full triangulated subcategory of (cohomologically) bounded above complexes of the derived category $D(ShTr)$ of Nisnevich sheaves with transfers (see~\cite{SV1,Voe1}).
-The next result says that $DM_-^{eff}(k)$ can be recovered from $D\cc O_-^{eff}(k)$ if $\cc O=\cc O_{cor}$.
+Suppose the field $k$ is perfect.
+Then~\cite{Voe} implies $\cc O_{cor}$ is a strict $V$-spectral category.
+Recall that the Voevodsky triangulated category of motives $DM_-^{\text{eff}}(k)$ is the full triangulated subcategory of (cohomologically) bounded above complexes of the derived category $D(ShTr)$ of Nisnevich sheaves with transfers (see~\cite{SV1,Voe1}).
+The next result says that $DM_-^{\text{eff}}(k)$ can be recovered from $D\cc O_-^{\text{eff}}(k)$ if $\cc O=\cc O_{cor}$.